Zykkl/zykkl/README.md

 ## Coding

 I currently code Python, Dart and HTML/CSS if you consider than a language.
-I am a Bot/Web Developer for [UtopiaGaming](https://discord.gg/T83yjs2FV5), a small Discord Community.
+I am a Web Developer for [UtopiaGaming](https://discord.gg/T83yjs2FV5), a small Discord Community.
 I'm looking to learn JavaScript and C++.

 ## Stats